morphingmachines/accelShell/README.md

 Discrete Accelerator Shell
 =======================

-An accelerator wrapper with exposes TL-UH interfaces as AXI4 interfaces using the Diplomacy framework.
+An accelerator wrapper exposes TL-UH interfaces as AXI4 interfaces using the Diplomacy framework.

 ## Discrete Accelerator Interfaces